 Click Here for Website

-The Holomodor Memorial Museum in Kiev aims to draw public attention to the most tragic events of Ukraine's national history.
-It is an integral part of Kiev's cityscape as it can be seen from many promenades, squares and public places situated on both banks of the river.
+By speeding information about Holodomor, the Holodomor Victims Memorial draws attention to the issue of "famine terror" which is still in use in XXI century in different countries of the It is an integral part of Kiev's cityscape as it can be seen from many promenades, squares and public places situated on both banks of the river.
 The site is located in the beautiful Slava Park, designed by the architect A. Miletsky in the 1970s, attracting thousands of tourists and locals alike every day.
 The award-winning architectural design of the Holomodor Memorial contrives the site into a 30 meter high candle shaped monument referred to as "The Candle of Memory", an entrance square with a memorial block, a sculpture featuring several angels, a plaza with the millstones of history, a sculpture representing a girl clutching some grain ears, an underground memorial hall with some additional rooms and a parking lot.
 And, the museum consists of a documentation centre, which provides spaces for archives, conferences, exhibitions and research facilities.